 - 1. Gain confidence for self-expression in written and oral use of the language. - 2.
 Increase reading comprehension and interpretive skills. - 3.
 Gain a broader knowledge of the culture and heritage of Latin America and Spain. - 4.
-Gain a broader knowledge of Spanish culture and heritage of the South American population.

-5. Demonstrate proficiency in writing, reading, listening, and speaking in the language.
+Demonstrate proficiency in writing, reading, listening, and speaking in the language.